reedlyio/.github/README.md

 - [x] Add offline support
 - [x] Support for Google Assistant voice summarization commands
 - [x] Audio player background playback support
-- [ ] TTS via Transformers.js with WebGPU Support

 ## Contributing 🤝

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/dalist1/reedee/issues) for open issues and what needs to be done.
+Feel free to check the [issues page](https://github.com/dalist1/Reedly/issues) for open issues and what needs to be done.

 ## License 📝